 Alison Petit, Housemistress and Teacher of Lower 1 tells us more:

 “Their first stop was the Science Museum.
 They spent a few hours exploring the galleries and trying out the many interactive exhibits thus furthering their knowledge and experience of the world of Science.

 They then headed to the Natural History Museum where they were able to stalk the galleries as night descended and find T Rexes hidden in the shadows.
 The pupils also had the chance to explore a torchlit trail, get creative with a dinosaur t-shirt-making workshop and dig deeper with an educational science show presented by a Museum scientist.

-Finally, Lower 1 set up camp in the Museum's spectacular Hintze Hall where they slept under a 25-metre real blue whale skeleton suspended from the ceiling.
+Finally, Lower 1 set up camp in the Museum's spectacular Hintze Hall where they slept with a 25-metre real blue whale skeleton suspended from the ceiling.

-After an amazing night, Lower 1 came home via the London Eye where they learned more about the landmarks of London.
+After an amazing night, Lower 1 headed for home.
 This busy and fun-filled trip was an amazing experience for the children.”

 To view more photos of the trip, visit the photo-gallery.